 Automobiles are permitted—some visitors transport vehicles on the Put-in-Bay ferry—but given the island’s small size and busy streets, you might consider adopting the local custom of walking, riding—or driving a golf cart!
 Golf cart rentals are available.
 Please remember that golf carts are treated as licensed vehicles, and all state traffic laws apply.
 For those still inclined to travel by car, the Put-in-Bay taxi service provides fast, affordable transportation.

 Hop on a bike, hit the road, or take to the trails, and explore the wild side of South Bass Island.
 Rent a jet ski, hire a charter boat, or glide slowly through the waters of Lake Erie in a kayak.
 Keep an eye out for perch and walleye—South Bass Island is a fisherman’s paradise!
 Helicopter and biplane rides are also available, giving you a bird’s-eye view of Put-in-Bay and beyond.
+One can’t miss attraction is the Put-in-Bay Tour Train name on of Ohio’s Top Ten Guided Tours.

-The popularity of Put-in-Bay—with its wide-ranging activities, ease of access, pleasant, natural surroundings and close proximity to the other Lake Erie Islands—makes the South Bass Island Real Estate market an attractive investment option.
+The popularity of Put-in-Bay—with its wide-ranging activities, ease of access, pleasant, natural surroundings and close proximity to the other Lake Erie Islands—make the South Bass Island Real Estate market an attractive investment option.
 Homes on South Bass Island are often available at a cost lower than that of the national average, allowing purchasers to acquire their very own island home—or enjoy recurring South Bass Island rental profits.

 The next time you’re in the Midwest—or even if you’re not—hop on a ferry to South Bass Island, visit Put-in-Bay, and find out for yourself why this Lake Erie Island is far and away the United State’s most beloved offshore destination north of the 40th parallel!
+Be sure to browse the 5 things not to do on your Put-in-Bay Vacation!